LKanugrahan/mobileproject/README.md

 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mama Recipe Mobile project is a front-end mobile project that serves as a user-friendly platform for discovering and exploring a wide variety of culinary recipes.
 This application leverages Node.js, React.js, Redux, Axios, Bootstrap and CSS.
 This project is suitable for those seeking culinary inspiration, wishing to share recipes, or simply looking for cooking guidance.</p>

+## Demo APK

+If you want to see how my APK work, you can download it here [APK](https://drive.google.com/file/d/1QGCzQynmn-S4JkRvBMWF2fYWujTNqES8/view?usp=sharing)

 ## Built With